 (g) Prior to the time of the annual meeting, the ballots shall be counted by the ballot tellers appointed by the Board of Directors, and the results shall be announced at the annual meeting.
 Except as provided in Section 3(h) of this Article, all elections shall be determined by plurality vote.

 (h) If two (2) or more candidates for Director receive an equal number of votes and resolution of the tie vote affects the election of one (1) or more Directors, the candidates shall resolve the tie vote by a drawing of lots.

-(i) If any election includes both expired and unexpired terms, the expired three (3) year term(s) shall be apportioned to the winning candidates with the highest vote totals.
+(i) If any election by ballot includes both expired and unexpired terms, the expired three (3) year term(s) shall be apportioned to the winning candidates with the highest vote totals.
 Unexpired terms of one (1) or two (2) years shall be apportioned to the remaining winning candidates after the expired terms have been awarded, with the longest term being awarded to the remaining candidate with the highest vote total.
 If two winning candidates have the same vote total the tie shall be resolved by the method described in paragraph (h) above.

 Section 4.
 Removal From Office

 (a) The Board shall remove a Director if: